forge-55/bunkeros/INSTALL.md

 # BunkerOS Installation Guide

-BunkerOS is a configuration layer that runs on top of Arch Linux or Arch-based distributions.
+BunkerOS is a configuration layer that runs on top of minimal Arch Linux.
 This guide covers both installation methods.

 ## Installation Methods